Shame: Narcissism

 It has been suggested that narcissism in adults is related to defenses against shame and that narcissistic personality disorder is connected to shame as well.
 According to psychiatrist Glen Gabbard, NPD can be broken down into two subtypes, a grandiose, arrogant, thick-skinned "oblivious" subtype and an easily hurt, oversensitive, ashamed "hypervigilant" subtype.
 The oblivious subtype presents for admiration, envy, and appreciation a grandiose self that is the antithesis of a weak internalized self which hides in shame, while the hypervigilant subtype neutralizes devaluation by seeing others as unjust abusers.

 Depression

-Another form of mental illness where shame is one of the most notable symptoms is depression.
 In a meta-analytic review performed in 2011, it was found that there were stronger associations with shame and depression than with guilt and depression.
 External shame, or a negative view of the self, seen through other people, had larger effect sizes correlated with depression than did internal shame.
-There are different degrees or levels of symptoms of shame in depression depending on different cultures.
-Those who show greater symptoms of shame in depression usually live in more socio-economic cultures.

 Social aspects

 According to the anthropologist Ruth Benedict, cultures may be classified by their emphasis on the use of either shame (a shame society) or guilt to regulate the social activities of individuals.

 Shame may be used by those people who commit relational aggression and may occur in the workplace as a form of overt social control or aggression.
 Shaming is used in some societies as a type of punishment, shunning, or ostracism.
 In this sense, "the real purpose of shaming is not to punish crimes but to create the kind of people who don't commit them".